KingerNL/Computer_Vision_Eindopdracht/README.md

 ![image of all parts](./test_images_val/val_image.jpg)

 As you can see there are 19 different objects we need to identify.
 We chose for 5 classes with the following information per class.
+The idea of this project is to identify these objects using regular (conventional) image processing algorithms, and identify the objects using deep learning.
+To see the advantages and disadvantages of both.

 ### Different classes: